PhoenixTales/phoenix-docs/mechanics/attributes-phoenix.md

 * `ATR_PSI_MAX`

 ### The Arts

+It may be that the "arts" were removed because they wanted to simplify a system that had become too complicated.
+They may have become redundant because of how they developed the skill system.
+If we include them, we will not include them as attributes but as a category on their own.
+In the same way as `PROT` was introduced as a dedicated constant of protection values, we will introduce `ART` as a dedicated constant of the arts.
+But we do that *only* if thereby we make the system not more complicated, but more interesting and reasonable.
+Otherwise they're only useful as categories of skills, as headings in the character sheet.

-After clarifying the general attributes, the "Arts" remain.
-The purpose of the arts as defined by me is to serve as concepts that can be verbalised and described inside of the game world by NPCs (as well as books and so on) to seperate them from the abstract status attributes, which only play a role for the HUD and for the internal calculation of specific forms of damage, resistance and so forth.
+One purpose of the arts in our system is to serve as concepts that can be verbalised and described inside of the game world by NPCs (as well as books and so on) to seperate them from the abstract status attributes, which only play a role for the HUD and for the internal calculation of specific forms of damage, resistance and so forth.

+Our solution is to include the arts as a requirement for the learning of skills, in the sense of the acquired knowledge or artistry or "specific experience" in an art that a teacher requires the character to have in order to teach him.
+So, for instance, Corristo will not ask for your level, your "LPs" or "EXPs" (both of which do not exist anymore), but he will ask for your knowledge of the arcane, for your specific, art-related experience.

+The arts serve as over-arching categories of skills and represent no general but a specific experience of the art in question, as the requirement for learning higher levels of skills.

 Additionally, their function is to serve as class-specific forms of experience to reinforce what we coined as "learning by acting".
 The player is being rewarded by playing in accordance of his chosen class, by consequently acting out his role in the game.
 More about this concept in our document about Experience.
 But in short: Experience is specific and thus having experience in one specific art does not serve as a requirement to learn unrelated skills, while there is still some amount of carry-over, e.g. the experience in weaponry gained by One-Handed Combat carries over to the ability to learn combat in other weapon categories.

 The warrior strives to master combat and weaponry.
 The thief strives to become a master thief, to master thievery.
 The mage strives to dive into the arcane knowledge and to reach the highest initiations.
-And we will add an additional art: The psionic strives to awaken himself and thereby the sleeper and to awaken the sleeper and thereby himself; one through the other.
+And we will add an additional art: "psionics", as will be explained below.

+"Hitchance" in combat and "risk" in stealth (of being caught, of breaking a lockpick etc.) are influenced by Weaponry and Thievery respectively.
+Combat specific skills (such as One-Handed Combat Level 1-3) do not influence the purely internal hitchance, but they affect agility, speed (in form of faster animations) and reaction (by influencing the input-delay).

 ```
      +------------------------+